 initialMediaType: mobileso the HTML generated shipped on the buckets is the mobile render.

-- Used the powerful Image API provided by Contentful, so we can request different types of format, size and quality depending of the context.
+- Used the powerful Image API provided by Contentful, so we can request different types of format, size and quality depending on the context.
 We used

 webpwhen we could (or

-jpgwith a 85 quality), and requested a different width depending of the current module and context (see LazyLoad++ section for more informations).
+jpgwith a 85 quality), and requested a different width depending on the current module and context (see LazyLoad++ section for more informations).

 We constantly ran audits to make sure our fixes actually made the application better.
 We mostly used Lighthouse, which is maintained and improved every week (they also make it harder to pass after every updates, thank you guys!)